INTRODUCTION

 THE RISKS OF OVERTRAINING AND IMMUNE SUPPRESSION

-- Listen to the body and adjust exercise intensity when needed.
+- Listen to the Body: Pay attention to warning signals and adjust intensity before exhaustion takes hold.

 EXERCISE AND ITS ROLE IN REDUCING CHRONIC INFLAMMATION